dCoderDeep/generic-ML-project/Readme.md

 7. Make Predictions: To make predictions based on the provided student data, navigate to http://127.0.0.1:5000/predictdata.
 Fill out the form, and the application will provide you with the predicted value.

 Feel free to customize and build upon this template for your specific ML/DL project needs.
-Happy coding!
+Happy coding! 🚀

+If you find this project helpful or have suggestions for improvements, don't hesitate to reach out.
+You can contact me via email at [rdeependra33@gmail.com].